 University of Alabama at Birmingham

-Members of the working group and people with lived experience will work together to plan and execute seven webinars focused on specific topic areas in ME/CFS research (see below).
-Some individuals will participate in multiple webinar groups.
+Members of the working group and people with lived experience are working together to plan and execute several webinars focused on specific topic areas in ME/CFS research.
+The webinars are open to the public and held virtually.
+Visit our webinar series website for details about dates, registration, agendas, and speakers!
+All past webinars are available here.

 What is the ME/CFS Research Roadmap Working Group of Council?